ianozsvald/ipython_memory_usage/README.md

     IPython 2.1.0 -- An enhanced Interactive Python.

     In [1]: %run -i  ipython_memory_usage.py
-    IPython Memory usage reporter has started (exit IPython to stop using it) In [2]: a=np.ones(1e7)
+    In [2]: a=np.ones(1e7)
     'a=np.ones(1e7)' used 76.2305 MiB RAM in 0.32s, total RAM usage 125.61 MiB
     In [3]: del a